libsdl-org/SDL/docs/README-macos.md

 If you register your own NSApplicationDelegate (using [NSApp setDelegate:]), SDL will not register its own.
-This means that SDL will not terminate using SDL_Quit if it receives a termination request, it will terminate like a normal app, and it will not send a SDL_DROPFILE when you request to open a file with the app.
+This means that SDL will not terminate using SDL_Quit if it receives a termination request, it will terminate like a normal app, and it will not send a SDL_EVENT_DROP_FILE when you request to open a file with the app.
 To solve these issues, put the following code in your NSApplicationDelegate implementation: